 “Fenestrated and branched EVAR can be used in the treatment of chronic post-dissection aneurysms with low mortality and low morbidity,” Abdelhalim said.
 “However,” he cautioned, “this does carry a significant intervention rate, and because of this, a bespoke approach is required for each patient, and this includes close follow-up and monitoring of the long-term outcomes.”

 The importance of long-term follow-up was a theme picked up in the discussion following the presentation, during which a number of audience members remarked on the significance of the data presented by Abdelhalim.

-Speaking from the floor, Ian Loftus (St George’s University Hospital NHS Foundation Trust, London, USA) described these as “really important data” and echoed the point that long-term outcomes are key.
+Speaking from the floor, Ian Loftus (St George’s University Hospital NHS Foundation Trust, London, UK) described these as “really important data” and echoed the point that long-term outcomes are key.

 “The follow-up in this cohort is two years, so the only way to do that is for us to continue monitoring these patients and see where we are in a number of years from now,” Abdelhalim responded.